wikibonsai/wikibonsai/README.md

   - [Terminology][wibomd-doc-terms]
   - [Code of Conduct][wibomd-doc-code-of-conduct]
   - [Contributing][wibomd-doc-contributing]
+- For Lore:
+  - [Guiding Philosophy][wibomd-doc-philosophy]
+  - [Origin Story][wibomd-doc-story]
+  - [Citations and Sources][wibomd-doc-cite]
+- For Input:
+  - [Questions][wibomd-doc-questions]

 ### Repos

-The following links point to sub-projects of the WikiBonsai project and are organized by stack depth.
+The following links point to repositories of the WikiBonsai project and are organized by stack depth.
 Projects toward the top are ready-to-use and meant for the end user, while projects toward the bottom are meant for developers to build with and integrate into other solutions:

 - For Use:
   - AI: